meng3540/parallel-patterns-group-5/Basic Algorithm/Code Explanation.md

 }
 ```

-**Boundary Handling:** Threads at the edges skip invalid memory access.
+**Boundary Handling:** The edges of the threads are able to bypass incorrect memory access.

 ---